Learning to cook(G)-rated techniques for loving the ListView |

 }

-These events know where the row is going to appear in the control, so the DisplayIndex property of the event can be used for more sophisticated alternate background color schemes.
+These events know where the row is going to appear in the control, so the DisplayIndex property of the event can be used for more sophisticated alternate background colour schemes.
 The DisplayIndex is correct even when the list is showing groups and when the listview is virtual.

 To improve performance, FormatCell events are only fired when a handler of the FormatRow event sets UseCellFormatEvents to true.
 If you want to have a FormatCell event fired for every cell, you can set UseCellFormatEvents on the ObjectListView itself.